Eli Luria Library

 We were recently commended by the accrediting agency for our “extensive use of innovative communication technology (wikis, blogs, web pages, instant messaging) by library faculty to reach out and provide services to students; and enhancing student engagement through partnerships with faculty and the development of directed learning activities which extend classroom instruction into the tutorial environment.”
 (2010)

-The 37,760 square foot Library has a 35-seat classroom for library instruction, eight group-study rooms, 51 computers for student research, including the Microsoft Office Suite, and there is wireless capability throughout.
+The 37,760 square foot Library has a 35-seat classroom for library instruction, eight group-study rooms, 51 desktop computers for student use, 50 laptops available for 4-hour checkout, and there is wireless capability throughout.
 There are 550 seats in the library.
 The Library currently has over 115,000 titles, 318 print periodical subscriptions, and 8 newspaper subscriptions.
 This collection includes 22,000 electronic books and subscriptions to 34 electronic databases, which provide access to over 15,000 full-text periodicals.
-The collection has recently been expanded by incorporating audio books.

-The Library staff consists of one library director, three full time librarians, one part time librarian, and five classified staff members.
+In 2017, the Library staff consists of one library director, two full time librarians, one part time librarian, and four classified staff members.